 How to clean a cooling tower system:

-- Close make up water valve to tower basin.
+- Close the make-up water valve to the tower basin.

-- It is recommended that all loose water scale, lime, mud, rust and other foreign matter be manually removed from tower basin prior to starting the cleaning.
+- It is recommended that all loose water scale, lime, mud, rust, and other foreign matter be manually removed from the tower basin prior to starting the cleaning.